bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Error Return Types.md

 }
 ```

-Returning `null` may be the worst option.
+Returning `null` may be the worst option available.
 It does not express the possibility of failure in any way, the compiler cannot help us and if failure happened, there is no way to figure out what went wrong.
-Personally I would like it if I could disable `null`  entirely.
+Users of your code will have to either guess nullability or inspect the implementation to see if this can happen.
+Some languages don't support the concept of null.
+In Java, I find that banning `null` from application logic greatly improves code quality.

 ### Documentation
 ```java